SolaceDev/pubsubplus-connector-mule-docs/doc/user-guide.md

 ### Distributed Tracing

-The Solace PubSub+ Connector for Mule 4 supports distributed tracing using OpenTelemetry, which allows you to trace the journey of a message across multiple systems.
+The Solace PubSub+ Connector for Mule 4 supports distributed tracing using OpenTelemetry (SDK v1.40.0), which allows you to trace the journey of a message across multiple systems.
 This provides end-to-end visibility into your event-driven architecture, making it easier to monitor and troubleshoot your applications.

 There are two ways to configure distributed tracing (Note that these options are mutually exclusive; you can only enable one at a time):